KDE/md4qt/known_issues.md

 In CommonMark will be a valid autolink, whereas in `md4qt` won't be.

-I can say that I will won very much in performance if to replace `QUrl` with simple functions in corresponding with Markdown standard, but...
+I can say that I will win very much in performance if to replace `QUrl` with simple functions in corresponding with Markdown standard, but...

 **Interested in this question may start a discussion with me [here](https://invent.kde.org/libraries/md4qt/-/issues/7).**